AlissonRaphael/smart_search_algorithms/README.md

 [![GitHub](https://img.shields.io/github/license/AlissonRaphael/statistics_for_data_science_and_machine_learning)](https://github.com/AlissonRaphael/smart_search_algorithms/blob/main/LICENSE)
 [![Maintaner](https://img.shields.io/badge/Python-3.6-blue)](https://www.python.org/downloads/windows/)

 This repository contains the implementation files of the main algorithms to find the shortest route between two cities.
+Search algorithms represent an important branch of Artificial Intelligence, widely used in practical applications in our daily lives, such as finding the shortest route on a GPS.

 ## Contents
 - [Installation](#installation)